dsgrid/dsgrid/docs/source/data_format.rst

 Distrbuted Data Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A dsgrid dataset is a distributed data format, meaning that it is made
-up of one or more independently registered datasets.
+A dsgrid project is a distributed data format, meaning that it is made up of one or more independently registered datasets.
 For example, a
 dsgrid dataset may be made up of many sector model datasets that are
 compiled [insert better description here] together to represent a
 holistic dataset on energy demand across multiple sectors.
 We call these